F5Networks/f5-ci-docs/docs/kubernetes/kctlr-secrets.rst

 .. _k8s-secret-docker-config:

-Pull an image from a private Docker registry
+Pull an Image from a Private Docker Registry
 --------------------------------------------

 If you need to pull images from a private Docker registry, follow the instructions provided in the Kubernetes documentation: